WSU-kduncan/3120-cicd-iwatsukikevin/README-CI.md

   - Use the syntax `docker run [OPTIONS] IMAGE [COMMAND] [ARG...]` to run AND create a new container from an image.
   - Go to `https://docs.docker.com/engine/reference/commandline/run/` or another site for more options and the like.
 - How to view the project running in the container:
+  - Use the command `docker ps` to check if the container you want to run is running.
+  - To view the running container/project, open a web browse and type in your public IP.